jamesadhitthana/TunaForecaster/README.md

 pickle.dump(svmModel, open(filename, 'wb'))
 ```

 We predict the existence of tuna from 1 January 2012 until 31 December 2016 by using the data that has been cleaned before.
 The existence of tuna is indicated by tuna value=1, and if there is no tuna then tuna value=0.
-The results of the predictions are saved into the CSV file and placed into a new folder.
+The results of the predictions are saved into the CSV file and placed into a folder.
 The predicted data now can be visualized by python dash.

 ## Built With